 The Laravel PHP Framework plays a big part in many web application development projects and is one of the many frameworks that the Troy Web Consulting team specializes in.
 Boasting easy maintenance, an agile development approach, and robust features, it's easy to see why Laravel software development companies choose Laravel to develop applications with a competitive edge.

-Integrated Need to send some promotional or informative email notifications?
+Need to send some promotional or informative email notifications?
 Use the SwiftMailer library or drivers for Amazon SES, Mandrill, and more.
 With a slew of integrations, many existing applications can be integrated into your Laravel app to save time and budget.
 Laravel comes with support for many external resources, such as mail servers or S3 storage.
 If it's not included in the main package there are often community resources to handle those integrations as needed.

-Dynamic Laravel is great at separating the visual components, from the backend, or “server-side”, logic.
+Laravel is great at separating the visual components, from the backend, or “server-side”, logic.
 This enables designers and front-end development teams to work independently of backend developers to modify and update the visual aesthetic and the user experience of an application.

 Laravel adopts an MVC architecture, which brings it more in line with other high-level application frameworks, to allow for a greater level of performance, security, and flexibility when your application needs to scale.
 With enterprise applications comes high levels of complexity and Laravel is made to handle them all.
 To make things easier, the Laravel framework also handles some of the common tasks like authentication, routings, and caching, allowing developers to focus on the more complicated aspects of the application.

-Constantly Updated There are some benefits to the development process when dealing with such a popular framework.
+There are some benefits to the development process when dealing with such a popular framework.
 Issues are highly reported, resolved, and tested and updates are made throughout the year.
 On the actual application side, PHP Laravel offers integrated automated testing to ensure a bug-free framework.
 Quotes from our team

-Laravel is an opinionated framework - which means any developer who knows the framework will be able to be productive after they understand your specific business rules.
+Which means any developer who knows the framework will be able to be productive after they understand your specific business rules.
 This allows a smoother transition between developers, including if you end up hiring in house resources. - Daniel Wilson, Senior Developer, Troy Web Consulting

-The community is robust and generous - There is no shortage of content to consume to better ourselves and stay up to date with the latest features and best practices.
+There is no shortage of content to consume to better ourselves and stay up to date with the latest features and best practices.
 There is a company called Onramp working on making it as easy as possible to introduce new developers to the Laravel ecosystem.
 Further, there are several well-known Laravel devs and companies that are continuing to spur growth in the web-dev community.

 Adam Wathan with Tailwind CSS and resulting organization